mtthuy22/JS-practice/README.md

 # JS-practice
 Repository solely for practicing JS exercises

-WIP
+WIP (to be added in the future):
+- JS challenges
+- DOM
 - algorithm
-- games
-- challenges
+- some styling